 Manage Downtown Yorkville's parking supply effectively and efficiently.

-- Assess and analyze Downtown parking conditions. - Implement Downtown parking management initiatives that make more effective use of the existing parking supply and considers new public parking areas.
+- Assess and analyze Downtown parking conditions on a regular basis. - Implement Downtown parking management initiatives that make more effective use of the existing parking supply while adding new public parking areas where and when needed.